mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.0.1 - July 15, 2009 =

+* Corrected label in admin interface that indicated pretty fractions were part of basic math handling.

 = 1.0 - July 15, 2009 =

 * Changed default settings from all options being enabled to a minimal set being enabled.